Chaotic dynamics creates and destroys branched flow: Results

 In our preceding theoretical analysis, we referred to the fraction of phase space occupied by the branches as the appropriate interpretation of the constant $C$ in Eq.~(\ref{eq:expdieperiodic}).
 Due to the potential overlap of multiple branches in phase space, a histogram-based approach is necessary to quantify how the branches populate the transverse space.
 Specifically, we identify bins where branches appear within the histogram and calculate the ratio $f_{area}$ as the number of bins with branches divided by the total number of bins examined over a fixed transverse interval.
 As depicted in Fig.~\ref{fig:fermideath}-(b), we observe a clear exponential decay in the chaotic dynamics contribution, while the superwires quickly stabilize around a floor value $C$.

 Some results in existing literature suggest that the decay of the branches could be algebraic instead of exponential, due to the stickiness of the KAM islands~\cite{lai1992algebraic, motter2001dissipative}.
+The diffusion of trajectories in a Hamiltonian periodic potential similar to Eq.~\ref{eq:sinV} has been studied in~\cite{geisel1987}.
+The reported algebraic scaling law for the diffusion is directly related to the structure of the phase space, where nested cantori exist.
 While this may hold true for extended periods, our simulations have not yet demonstrated clear indications of such behavior.
 We conjecture that the branched flow regime occurs before stickiness significantly influences the dynamics.